CUBRID/cubrid-manual/en/sql/partition.rst

        ...
     )

-*   *partitioning_key* : Specifies the :ref:`partitioning key<partitioning-key>`.
+*   *partitioning_key* : Specifies the :ref:`partitioning-key`.
 *   *partition_name* : Specifies the partition name.
 *   *range_value* : Specifies the upper limit of the partitioning key value.
-All tuples for which the evaluation of partitioning key is less than (but not equal to) the range_value will be stored in this partition.
+All tuples for which the evaluation of partitioning key is less than (but not equal to) the *range_value* will be stored in this partition.

 The following example shows how to create the *participant2* table which holds countries participating at the Olympics and partition this table into partitions holding participants before year 2000(*before_2000* partition) and participants before year 2008(*before_2008* partition):